SkipTheDishes: Acquisition and growth

 In March 2019, SkipTheDishes pulled out of the United States market.
 Their business and drivers were transferred to Grubhub.
-In early 2020, Just Eat merged with Netherlands-based competitor Takeaway.com, forming Just Eat Takeaway, shortly thereafter announcing a deal to its American competitor Grubhub (who previously acquired SkipTheDishes' American operations).
+In early 2020, Just Eat merged with Netherlands-based competitor Takeaway.com, forming Just Eat Takeaway, shortly thereafter announcing a deal to acquire its American competitor Grubhub (who previously acquired SkipTheDishes' American operations).
 In July 2020, in line with Just Eat's other markets, SkipTheDishes adopted Takeaway.com's branding and orange colour scheme, though keeping the SkipTheDishes name.

 Expansion and rebranding

 In late 2021, SkipTheDishes began testing a new offering called Skip Express Lane, a service that delivers household goods and groceries directly to customers.
 The service is located in Winnipeg and in London, Ontario.

 In 2024, SkipTheDishes' CEO, Paul Burns, announced on LinkedIn the layoff of 800 employees, including 700 Canada-based employees at Just Eat Takeaway.com, SkipTheDishes' parent company, during restructuring efforts.
 In October 2024, SkipTheDishes announced it was shortening its name to Skip, during a brand re-fresh to reflect on its expanded offerings beyond food delivery, including groceries, convenience items, and retail goods.